Syria–Turkey barrier

 The Syria–Turkey barrier is a border wall and fence under construction along the Syria–Turkey border built in an attempt at preventing illegal crossings and smuggling from Syria into Turkey.

-The barrier on the Syrian border is the third longest wall in the world after the Great Wall of China and the American-Mexico border wall.
+The barrier on the Syrian border is the third longest wall in the world after the Great Wall of China and the Mexico-United States border wall.

 Background

 According to Turkish officials the border wall was built in an attempt to increase border security, combat smuggling and reduce illegal border crossings due to the Syrian civil war.

 History

 Ankara had launched the construction project in 2015 to increase border security.